Lawn Watering Tips

 Here are the facts for watering lawns in the Greater Toronto Area (and similar growing districts with cool-season grass varieties)

-You need to water at least once a week for at least an hour, this generally provides 1″ of water to the roots (a tuna can height) (exceptions: 1. when you seed & 2. if you have an automated system).
+When it comes to the best ways to water your grass you need to water at least once a week for at least an hour in each area, this generally provides 1-1.5″ of water to the roots (a tuna cans height) (exceptions: 1. when you seed & 2. if you have an automated (in-ground) system 3.
+When we are experiencing extreme heat).

 All lawn areas require 1”- 1.5″ per week.
-This is best done in one to two watering’s per week depending on your soil type.
+This is best done in one to two watering’s per week depending on your soil type and if we are experiencing heat waves (temps above 28 deg.
+C for more than 2 days in a row).
 The trick here is to water deeply so that the roots grow down deeper into the soil to chase the water, thereby leaving more soil above them to protect them during periods of dryness and excessive heat.
 (Sandy soils drain quicker, therefore must be watered more frequently.)

 Hose end or hose-bib timers are available at major retail hardware stores and allow you to water your lawn while not at home.
 Simply attach to your tap before you attach your hose.
 When you leave in the morning, set your sprinkler out at the desired location, turn the timer on to 60-120 minutes and leave for the day.
 You can rest assured that the lawn will get the water it needs and you don’t have to remember to shut it off.